voidiii/MyGameEngine/README.md

 1, need to create better API for the scene, like how many balls/width and height etc 2, improve the collision detection function, now is O(n^2), which is stupid 3, Add debug tools and Frame rate

+7/24/2023
+Done with basic API.
+Right now with 500 balls the fps is only around 60 A known bug: moving the window will cause timestep to grow into a unusual number which can lead to unknown behavior.